Nechirvan Barzani: Education and personal life

 Nechirvan Barzani studied politics and international relations at the University of Tehran, Iran.
-He was awarded an honorary Doctor of Public Service degree from Washington and Jefferson College in Pennsylvania, the United States in a ceremony held on 17 May 2008.
-Nechirvan Barzani is fluent in Kurdish, Persian, and English.
-He is fond of Kurdish and Persian poetry and literature.
-He is married to Nabila Barzani and they have five children together.
+He is fluent in Kurdish, Persian, and English.
+He is married to Nabila Barzani and they have five children: Idris, Cheyavan, Danyal, Ranya and Maya.

 Political career

 Nechirvan Barzani was first elected to the KDP central committee at its tenth Congress in 1989 and re-elected at the 11th Congress in 1993, when he assumed a position in the political bureau.
 After the 1991 Gulf War, he participated in negotiations with the Iraqi government.